remy/remysharp.com/public/drafts/testing-tape-vs-tap.md

 2. If you've got a private repo, use `COVERALLS_SERVICE_NAME=travis-pro` (you don't need this for public repos)
 3. If you're using more than one test in your test matrix (i.e. testing node 0.10, 4 and 5) include `COVERALLS_PARALLEL=true`

+**One important caveat:** when you include coverage in your tests, then the stacktraces will often only show the right filename and function name, but *not* the right line number.
+This is because the coverage has instrumented the code (though I'd [expect sourcemaps](https://github.com/tapjs/node-tap/issues/231) could solve this issue).
+If I have a failing stacktrace, I run the tap CLI command directly against the failing test file.

 And that's it.
 These are the reasons I'm using tap now over tape, and so far, it's all proving really valuable.
 My next post on testing, I'll explain how I debug and fix failing tests in (as close to) real-time as possible.